linode/docs/docs/guides/applications/social-networking/how-to-install-pixelfed/index.md

         FLUSH PRIVILEGES;
         EXIT

-3. Update the `php.ini` file with new settings for Pixelfed.
-This file can be found at `/etc/php/php_version/fpm/php.ini`, where `php_version` is the release of PHP used on the server.
-For instance, if PHP 8.1 is installed, the filename is `/etc/php/8.1/fpm/php.ini`.
-Make the following changes to the file.
+1. Update the `php.ini` file with new settings for Pixelfed.
+This file can be found at `/etc/php/<php_version>/fpm/php.ini`, where `php_version` is the release of PHP used on the server.
+For instance, if PHP `8.1` is installed, the file, `php.ini` can be found at `/etc/php/8.1/fpm/php.ini`.
+Make the following changes to the file:

     - Set `post_max_size` to the maximum size for any submission.
 The default is `8M`, but this might not be large enough for high-quality photos or animation.
     - Ensure `file_uploads` is set to `On`.